Dear Athletes and Parents

 Welcome to the parents, carers and athletes involved for the first time and of course welcome back to the parents and athletes who have previously been members of the Tamworth club.
 Thank you for your support by joining Tamworth Little Athletics this season, I hope all expectations will be filled during a busy and enjoyable year.

 Tamworth Little Athletics is operated on a non-profit basis and is entirely run by volunteers who have their children competing.
 It is important that all parents / carers be involved in the running of our competition afternoons even if that means raking a sandpit, holding a stop watch, or helping run one of our many age divisions.
-The club also needs support during the season with our Zone Championships (this year in Tamworth dates TBC), Regionals at (TBC) and State at SOPAC Homebush (TBC) events with volunteers needed throughout each of these events.
+The club also needs support during the season with our Zone Championships in Tamworth 1st and 2nd December 2018, Regionals at Glendale 2nd and 3rd February 2019 and State at SOPAC Homebush 15th to the 17th March 2019 events with volunteers needed throughout each of these events.

 Little A’s is about fun, family and fitness.
 This year, Adam Jolliffe has been employed by Little Athletics NSW as a Regional Support Office and also assists the Club as a coach.
 We are excited about the prospect of seeing his experience impact on our athletes and the opportunity this role brings to the region.
 Please join us in thanking all those who have volunteered to take up a position on the committee for this year.
 Tamworth Little Athletics would not survive without their efforts and dedication.